 Your Family’s Multi-Generational Healthspan/Lifespan™ Journey Begins Here

 There is no greater gift to a Family than maintaining and improving the health of each member.
 Enabling future generations to live longer, healthier lives is the most meaningful legacy you can leave.
 The Grand Teton Club aspires to foster a community of like-minded, technologically optimistic, and future-facing families who believe that community and mindset are essential pillars of the Healthspan/Lifespan philosophy.
+Through the establishment of Multi-Generational Family Compounds, each Family may archive its genetic information and create a secure resource for banked stem cells, blood, sperm, eggs, sequenced genomic data, and other genetic and biological assets.
+These materials are to be stored in engineered, reinforced-concrete underground facilities located in the basement of the home – The Multi-Generational Family BioRepository.

 What is Healthspan/Lifespan™

-Healthspan and lifespan are two related, but distinct concepts used to measure two aspects of human longevity and overall human health.
+Healthspan and Lifespan are two related, but distinct concepts used to measure two aspects of human longevity and overall human health.

 Lifespan: length of time a person lives